Chandragupta Maurya: Offense of the Nanda-king and flight

-The Roman text by Justin mentions a couple of miraculous incidents that involved Sandracottus (Chandragupta) and presents these legends as omens and portents of his fate.
+Justin narrates two miraculous incidents as omens and portents of Sandracottus (Chandragupta) fate.
 In the first incident, when Chandragupta was asleep after having escaped from Nandrum, a big lion came up to him, licked him, and then left.
 In the second incident, when Chandragupta was readying for war with Alexander's generals, a huge wild elephant approached him and offered itself to be his steed.